 Once you've chosen a metric value, its default aggregation type displays.
+For numeric columns, the default aggregation type is “sum”.
+For text columns, it's “count”.
 The default aggregation type will be used wherever there are no configuration options available.
 For example, on the Metric List page, metrics will display using a default aggregation type based on your selection here.

-- In the Segment metric value by category step, select the categories by which you want to filter your data.
+- In the Segment metric value by category step, select the categories by which you want to segment or filter your data.

-If you want to create a metric without segmentation, click the toggle button at Segment values for this metric to turn off this step in the configuration wizard.
+If you want to create a metric without allowing filtering or segmentation, click the toggle button at Segment values for this metric to turn off this step in the setup wizard.

 If the modelled data source for your metric doesn’t include any text columns (or has only one text column) there will be no available categories by which to segment.
 This step will be marked as complete and you will move on to the next step in the wizard.
 If you want to add columns to your modelled data source to enable segmentation, click Modify data.

 - In the Select a date column step, either select a timestamp column from your modelled data source or Use the current date and time (if your modelled data source doesn’t include a timestamp column).